 Biography

 Hamish McIntosh, PhD, is a postdoctoral fellow in the Faculty of Education and Arts at Nord University, Norway.
 Born in Aotearoa New Zealand, Hamish trained in contemporary dance at the New Zealand School of Dance.
-Completing his PhD at the University of Melbourne in 2023, Hamish’s writing explores arts education, queer theory, and masculinities in dance.
+Completing his PhD at the University of Melbourne in 2023, Hamish’s research explores arts education, queer theory, and masculinities in dance.

 Education